StanfordCBCL/svGrowth/README.md

-# pyGrowth
+# svGrowth

 A constrained mixture model framework for simulating growth and remodeling (G&R) in biological tissues, with a focus on arterial and venous wall mechanics.

 ## Overview

-**pyGrowth** implements a computational framework for modeling the evolution of soft biological tissues under mechanical stimuli.
+**svGrowth** implements a computational framework for modeling the evolution of soft biological tissues under mechanical stimuli.
 The code is based on the constrained mixture theory, where tissues are composed of multiple constituents (e.g., elastin, collagen, smooth muscle) that turnover at different rates and adapt to mechanical loading.

 ### Key Features